TECHNICAL ROADMAP STRATEGY

 This might not be for you if...

 You only have one major initiative — just scope the project directly.
-The problem is execution speed, not planning.
-You need ongoing strategic leadership, not a one-time plan.
+You need pure staff augmentation without decision authority.
+You need indefinite PMO ownership before establishing a plan.

 Better Starting Points